-Guy Tillim has a survey exhibition at the Museum of Contemporary Art of Rome (MACRO), opening 7 November.
+Guy Tillim has a survey exhibition at the Museum of Contemporary Art of Rome (MACRO), showing until 26 December.
 Titled O Futuro Certo, the exhibition spans 20 years of work, including the latest series, Museum of the Revolution, which has won him the Henri Cartier-Bresson Award for 2017.

 Guy Tillim is included in Ex Africa, curated by Alfons Hug.
 Featuring eighteen artists from eight African countries, the exhibition seeks to highlight the connection between Africa and South America.

 Guy Tillim has won the HCB Award 2017, presented by the Fondation Henri Cartier-Bresson in Paris.
 Tillim was selected for his body of work titled Museum of the Revolution.
 The award supports the creation of a photography project which could not be achieved without this help, and includes an exhibition and a book.